Git Rebase and Interactive Rebase: Rewriting History Safely

 Introduction

-Interactive rebase takes this further, letting you edit, reorder, squash, split, and drop commits before they’re replayed.
-It’s the tool that transforms a messy series of “WIP” and “fix typo” commits into a polished, professional history.
+Interactive rebase (git rebase -i) goes further — you get to edit, reorder, squash, split, and drop commits before they’re replayed.
+It’s how you turn a messy series of “WIP” and “fix typo” commits into something worth showing to colleagues.

 When to Use / When Not to Use